skip to main content

 Socialising can also be exhausting for an Autistic person as it is a cognitive process rather than an intuitive one, which means Autistic people may leave a social function early, or take a break, or just not say very much.

-Individuals with ASD may also have restricted and repetitive behaviours and interests, such as repeating certain behaviours or routines, fixating on specific topics or objects, and showing an intense interest in a specific topic or activity.
+Individuals with Autism may also have restricted and repetitive behaviours and interests, such as repeating certain behaviours or routines, fixating on specific topics or objects, and showing an intense interest in a specific topic or activity.

-How to support colleagues with ASD
+How to support colleagues with Autism

 Here are ten tips you can use to support an Autistic colleague: